 Hardness and durability

-Choosing the right hardness allows you to dispose of debris efficiently without fear of it wearing out too quickly.
-It is also desirable for the sand to have a long service life to reduce unnecessary labor costs.
+Choosing the right grit size allows you to remove debris effectively without worrying that it will wear out too quickly.
+It’s also important for the grit to have a long service life to reduce costs associated with unnecessary maintenance.

 Safety and regulation